 Bush Beans: Compact and productive, bush beans fit well between hydrangeas, utilizing space effectively while providing a bountiful harvest.

 Carrots: Hydrangeas’ partial shade is ideal for growing carrots, ensuring they don’t overheat and promoting even root development.

 Lettuce: The dappled shade provided by hydrangea clusters creates an excellent microclimate for growing lettuce, keeping it crisp and delicious.

 Cucumbers: By training cucumbers vertically, you can take advantage of the space beneath hydrangeas, allowing these vining vegetables to thrive and bear plentiful fruits.

 Which Shrubs Grow Well with Hydrangeas?

+What shrubs go well with hydrangeas?
 Create a stunning color palette in your garden with these flowering shrubs that provide beautiful contrasting blooms that would pair well with the shades of hydrangea blossoms:

 Weigela: With their trumpet-shaped flowers in shades of pink, red, or white, weigelas offer a vibrant display that harmonizes beautifully with hydrangea blooms.

 Viburnums: These versatile shrubs provide an array of stunning flowers and berries, contributing to the overall aesthetics and biodiversity of your hydrangea garden.